-With all the additional weight you're carrying during pregnancy, imagine the pressure they put on your back and waist.
-Wrap a belt around that belly for your additional bundle, and it could be a total game-changer!
-If you pay attention and look past the facial impersonation of a birthing mother, one thing you’ll notice, is that regardless of the weight range - from Man Mountain through to Mr Chicken-Mc-Nugget, they all wear a belt.
-Not a single other pieces of protective equipment.
+If you pay attention, and look past the facial impersonation of a birthing mother, one thing you’ll notice, is that regardless of the weight-range - from Man Mountain through to Mr Chicken-Mc-Nugget, they all wear a belt.
+Not a single other piece of protective equipment.
 Other than an occasional strap… just a belt.
 Sometimes I wish they wore a little bit more.

-In a small way, I identify with the need for this belt.
-Because, as a new mom, I was also carrying an additional bundle, but I did it without a belt, and yes, it got ugly.
+In a small way I identify with the need for this belt.
+Because, as a new mum, I was also carrying an additional bundle, but I did it without a belt, and yes, it got ugly.